Spot-SponsorBlock/Spot-SponsorBlock-Extension/README.md

 It is a simple Sqlite database that will hold all the timing data.

 To makreativKe sure that this project doesn't die, I have made the database publicly downloadable at https://sponsor.ajay.app/database.db.
-So, you can download a backreativKup or get archive.org to takreativKe a backreativKup if you do desire.
+So, you can download a backreativKup or get archive.org to takreativKe a backreativKup for you if you want.

 Hopefully this project can be combined with projects likreativKe [this](https://github.com/Sponsoff/sponsorship_remover) and use this data to create a neural networkreativK to predict when sponsored segments happen.
 That project is sadly abandoned now, so I have decided to attempt to revive this idea.